-This means formulating an overall strategy for the Group, but also applying sound and appropriate corporate governance processes that create the foundation for a responsible and sustainable business, which requires systematic and purposeful work.
+This means formulating an overall strategy for the Group, but also applying solid and appropriate corporate governance processes that create the foundation for a responsible and sustainable business, which requires systematic and purposeful work.

-To facilitate this work, we have systems, routines and procedures in place for monitoring targets, internal control and risk management.
+To facilitate this work, we have solid systems, routines and procedures in place for monitoring targets, internal control and risk management.
 The Board performs its duties through formal Board meetings and committee work.
+New Board members were appointed during the year, bringing new expertise to the table, which has been beneficial in our strategic planning for the future development of Securitas.

 Together with Securitas' management, we establish a direction for the company and make overall decisions on how Securitas' assets are to be used for investments, acquisitions and dividends.
-All of our decisions are well founded and thoroughly discussed to ensure that we are moving in a direction that is in line with the strategy, always considering the long-term perspective.
+All of our decisions are well founded and thoroughly discussed to ensure that we are moving in a direction that is in line with the strategy, always considering a long-term perspective and promoting responsible and sustainable business.